+Washington College has its own switchboard, so on-campus calls are free from campus land-line phones.
+You will only have to dial the extension number (four digits) in order to call on campus.
+You can also use call boxes around campus and in campus offices.
 To call a campus number from an outside number - such as your cell phone -- you must first dial either 410-810-(xxxx) or 410-778-(xxxx).
-To place calls outside the campus on a landline phone, you will have to dial 9 first, and then your intended number.
+To place calls outside the campus on a landline phone, you only need to dial your intended number.